 At the Johns Hopkins Center for Talented Youth (CTY), we encourage kids to explore the things that make them happy.
-Let them choose their own adventures from this reading list for bright kids compiled by CTY’s reading experts, or connect them with fellow readers through CTY's online, summer, and family programs.
+Let them choose their own adventures from this reading list for bright kids compiled by CTY’s reading experts, or connect them with fellow readers through CTY's online and summer programs.

 Beginning Readers (Pre-K-Grade 1)